 5.3.
-Marine Science Priorities
+Marine Science Program priorities

-Priorities for the MSP will be driven by existing Government/DEC obligations such as the implementation of MPA management plans and marine wildlife programs, Government/DEC policy commitments, such as the Biodiversity Conservation Strategy, MPA establishment and regional marine planning timelines, departmental and MPRA audit requirements and, to some extent, by external influences such as industrial development agendas that impact on the marine environment.
+Science priorities for the MSP will be driven by existing Government/DEC obligations such as the implementation of MPA management plans and marine wildlife programs, Government/DEC policy commitments, such as the Biodiversity Conservation Strategy, MPA establishment and regional marine planning timelines, departmental and MPRA audit requirements and, to some extent, by external influences such as industrial development agendas that impact on the marine environment.
 Institutional priorities summarised in the NC and PVS Key Result Areas (which are subsets of the above longer-term 'drivers') will also be a key influence on marine science priorities over shorter timeframes (i.e. 1-3 years).
+Climate change research needs will be addressed through links with WAMSI Node 2, via initiatives such as the Indian Ocean Climate Initiative and direct interaction with the DEC's Office of Climate Change.

 At an ecological value or asset level, science priorities are developed through a risk assessment approach.
-Research priorities are based on relative conservation value, degree of pressure and level of existing scientific knowledge.
+Marine science priorities are based on relative conservation value, degree of pressure and level of existing scientific knowledge.
 A detailed outline of this prioritizing framework is provided in Simpson et al. (2002).
-Social science research priorities are outlined in the social science strategy.
+Social science research priorities are outlined in the social science strategy (see Section 2.1).

-6. Marine Science Delivery Models
+6. Marine Science delivery models

 DEC's marine science needs can be delivered either via internal or external marine science capacity or, preferably, through strategic collaborations that utilise both internal and external capacities.
 The balance of internal, external and collaborative delivery will be different for marine research, monitoring and science communication because of the varying organisational objectives, capacities, expertise and interests of the external science providers and the institutional imperatives of DEC.
 For example, external science providers are more focussed on research, rather than monitoring and science communication, because research, rather than management, is their primary focus.
 Research is also of greater professional interest to most scientists and has, by definition, a broader application which is more amenable to scientific publication.
-NRM agencies, like DEC, require an appropriate balance between these three areas of science to achieve their objectives.
+Agencies with conservation and field management responsibilities, like DEC, require an appropriate balance between these three areas of science to achieve their objectives.
 Within the research area, external science providers' interests relate more to strategic or basic research than applied research for much the same reasons.
-Furthermore, they are primarily interested in the process/prediction (see above) part of the knowledge continuum and are significantly less interested in the bio-physical and social inventories and baseline data that are also 'core' knowledge for management agencies.
+Furthermore, they are primarily interested in the process/prediction (see above) part of the knowledge continuum and are significantly less interested in the biophysical and social inventories and baseline data that are also 'core' knowledge for management agencies.

 To date the marine research needs of DEC have been largely serviced by external providers or by limited 'in-house' research supported by external funding.
-Over the same period there has been no long-term systematic integrated marine monitoring or marine science communication programs within DEC.
+Over the same period there have been no long-term systematic integrated marine monitoring or marine science communication programs within DEC.
 The proposed delivery of marine research, monitoring and science communication is outlined in more detail in sections 6.1 to 6.4.